beakerbrowser/beakerbrowser.com/_posts/2017-06-09-self-mutating-websites.md

 Self-mutating websites are [Dat websites](/docs/using-beaker/the-peer-to-peer-web.html) that use the [`DatArchive` Web API](/docs/apis/dat.html) to modify their own files.
 These modifications can include anything from storing user data to modifying the application's own code.

+Self-mutation is a very convenient way to do personal storage and publishing, e.g., on a Wiki or TODO list.
+For example, a self-mutating TODO application would write the user's data to its own archive files, which would then be stored on the user's device.

 ## How can I build a self-mutating site?

-The fastest way to get started is to [visit this example application](dat://6ef097c861c8c1857aefa9b2e9700d3061955d4552c492ab1e3f69ca77fdcba7) and view the source, or [fork it](TODO) to create your own copy to build with.
-This app includes everything you need to know to build a self-mutating website.
+The fastest way to get started is to [view the source of this example application in Beaker](dat://6ef097c861c8c1857aefa9b2e9700d3061955d4552c492ab1e3f69ca77fdcba7) or [fork it](/docs/using-beaker/forking-sites.html) to create your own editable copy.
+This app includes everything you need to know about building a self-mutating website.